syncfusion-content/ej2-common-docs/ej2-javascript/js/getting-started/nuejs.md

 > For additional information, refer to the [Nue.js](https://nuejs.org/docs/nuejs/getting-started.html) document.

-## Include Syncfusion Javascript Components
+## Add Syncfusion Javascript Component

 1. In your NueJS project, components are defined in the `./src/components.nue` file.
 To include Syncfusion javascript components, create a component in this file using the `@name` attribute.
 In the example below, we demonstrate how to include the Syncfusion Javascript Grid component with the component name "ejs-grids".